 Unfortunately both Salesforce and Google impose some limitations on us, and as result, not every scenario will work correctly for you.
 Here’s what you need to keep in mind:

-- The total run time of one google script execution cannot exceed 6 minutes.
+- The total run time of one google script execution cannot exceed 6 minutes for free Gmail users and 30 minutes for G Suite users.

-If it takes more than 6 minutes to pull/push all the data in your document – THE AUTOMATED DATA OPERATIONS WILL NOT SUCCEED.
+If it takes more than that to pull/push all the data in your document – THE AUTOMATED DATA OPERATIONS WILL NOT SUCCEED.
 NO ERROR NOTIFICATIONS WILL BE SENT either, since this limit happens in the Google Script engine and there is no way for us to catch it.
 Enabling logging of automatic operations to a separate sheet will help you see at which point your operations stop.
 Try splitting your automatic data operations into different documents if you run into this limit.
+Another way to address this is to have multiple schedules running at different times (e.g. odd and even hours), each working with only a part of your sheets.

 - The most frequently we can run the auto-refresh function for you is once an hour.
 This should be enough resolution for most of the use cases.